fort-nix/nix-bitcoin/README.md

 Security
 ---
-See [SECURITY.md](SECURITY.md) for the security policy and how to report a vulnerability.
+See [SECURITY.md](SECURITY.md) for the historical security fund policy and past vulnerability reports.

 nix-bitcoin aims to achieve a high degree of security by building on the following principles: